ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-setup-php-file.md

       'another_modifier_name'
     )

-This property lists the [variable modifiers](development/modifiers.md) that the add-on provides
+This property lists the [variable modifiers](development/modifiers.md) that the add-on provides.

 ### `services`